-The natural response from just about any saltwater aquarists that hears the words "Mantis Shrimp" is, GET RID OF IT, NOW!!!
-They are veracious killers and will eat or destroy ALL your tank inhabitants if not removed immediately.
+The natural response from just about any saltwater aquarists that hears the words "Mantis Shrimp" is, GET RID OF IT, NOW!
+They are voracious killers and will eat or destroy all your tank inhabitants if not removed immediately.
 Yes, this is all true.
 Upon discovering you have a Mantis Shrimp in your tank it probably already has destroyed some tank inhabitants, and if not promptly removed, it will continue to do so until you can get it out of the tank.
-Don't panic!
+Don't panic.
 What has been lost is lost, and by taking action to remove it as soon as you can will help to prevent further losses.
 However, it shouldn't be any big surprise if you loose a few other critters in the process.
 Catching a Mantis Shrimp is not always a simple task, and often takes some time to do.
 Try to be patient, and don't get mad at the shrimp.
-It's only doing what it naturally does... hunt!
+It's only doing what it naturally does... hunt

 After an aquarist has been pinched, slashed and attacked while trying to remove a Mantis Shrimp from their aquarium, and lost many valuable inhabitants before being able to do so, the general consensus of what to do with it once you've caught it is, kill and dispose of it.
-However, as we stated earlier, w hen it is accidentally introduced into an aquarium, it's not the shrimp's fault it ends up eating everything.
+However, as was stated earlier when it is accidentally introduced into an aquarium, it's not the shrimp's fault it ends up eating everything.
 It didn't ask to be put there, so why get mad at the shrimp for acting naturally?
 For these reasons, before catching and removing one, we ask that you please consider these other options first.

 - Keep it and provide it with a tank of its own to live in.